RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Installing-Atomic-Red-Team.md

 Install-Module -Name invoke-atomicredteam,powershell-yaml -Scope CurrentUser
 ```

+Note: If you get an error relating to a missing PSRepository, use `Register-PSRepository -Default` to register the needed repository.

 To install the execution framework without downloading it from the PowerShell Gallery as shown above, you can continue with the following instructions:

 ```powershell